larspetrus/Roofpig/README.md

 But first we must talk about Cubexps.

 #####Cubexps
 We often need to define sets of stickers.
-So I made a tiny language to simply describe logical groups of stickers.
+So I made a tiny language to simply describe groups of stickers.

 Cubexps do one thing: Define a set stickers, out of the 54 on a cube.
 That's it.
 They do nothing else.